MorgansHouseofCode/Rapper-Text-Classification/README.md

 Note:

-This is still under work and as I clean my code more will be added
+This is still under work and as I clean my code, more will be added